Committed use discounts

 This document describes committed use discounts (CUDs) for Google Cloud Managed Service for Apache Kafka.

-We recommend Managed Service for Apache Kafka CUDs when you have a predictable minimum compute cost for the product that you can commit to for at least a year.
+Managed Service for Apache Kafka spend-based CUDs are ideal when your spending on Managed Service for Apache Kafka capacity involves a predictable minimum that you can commit to for at least a year.

 Managed Service for Apache Kafka CUD pricing